 Judge orders Jobs to answer iTunes questions

-Judge Howard Lloyd of District Court for Northern California ruled that lawyers representing the plaintiffs in the suit may question Jobs for a total of two hours.
+U.S. Magistrate Judge Howard Lloyd, based in San Jose, California, ruled that lawyers representing the plaintiffs in the suit may question Jobs for a total of two hours.
 He issued the ruling on Monday.

 In the class-action lawsuit, a group of consumers say Apple created a music-downloading monopoly with its iPod player and iTunes store.
 At issue is a piece of software called Fairplay that allowed only music bought on iTunes to be played on the iPod, according to the complaint.